 In February 2016, a panel of Massachusetts educators from elementary, secondary, and higher education was appointed to review the ELA/literacy and mathematics standards and suggest improvements based on their experiences using the standards for five years to guide pre-K–12 curriculum, instruction, assessment, and educator preparation.
 Additional comment on the standards was sought through a public survey and from content-area advisors in mathematics and ELA/literacy.

 The 2017 Massachusetts Curriculum Framework for English Language Arts and Literacy revises the 2011 standards.
 In some cases, the standards have been edited to clarify meaning.
 Some standards have been eliminated, others added.
 Sections have been revised to reflect current Massachusetts initiatives.
 For example, the 2011 Framework’s description of College and Career Readiness has broadened with Massachusetts’ definition to encompass College, Career, and Civic Readiness.
-The glossary, bibliography, and two sections that suggest appropriate classic and contemporary authors for different grade-level ranges have also been updated.
+The glossary, bibliography, and two sections that suggest appropriate classic and contemporary authors for different grade-level ranges have also been updated

 The Literate Person of the Twenty-First Century

-As a natural outgrowth of meeting the charge to define college and career readiness, the standards also lay out a vision of what it means to be a literate person in this century.
+As a natural outgrowth of meeting the charge to define college and career readiness and civic preparation, the standards also lay out a vision of what it means to be a literate person in this century.
 Indeed, the skills and understandings students are expected to demonstrate have wide applicability outside the classroom or workplace.
 Students who meet the standards readily undertake the close, attentive reading that is at the heart of understanding and enjoying complex works of literature.
-They habitually perform the critical reading necessary to the staggering amount of information available today in print and digitally.
+They habitually perform the critical reading necessary to navigate the staggering amount of information available today in print and digitally.
 They actively seek the wide, deep, and thoughtful engagement with high-quality literary and informational texts that builds knowledge, enlarges experience, and broadens worldviews.
 They reflexively demonstrate the cogent reasoning and use of evidence that is essential to both private deliberation and responsible citizenship in a democratic republic.
 Students who meet the standards develop the skills in reading, writing, speaking, and listening that are the foundation for any creative and purposeful expression in language.

 College and Career Readiness (CCR) and Grade-Specific Standards